Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 Who is best placed to implement the activity?

-• International assistance providers with experience in working with political actors and institutions in particular around digitalisation and participation may be well placed to support such efforts, providing advisory support based on best practices in various contexts.
+• International assistance providers with experience working with political actors and institutions, particularly around digitalization and participation, may be well placed to support such efforts, providing advisory support based on best practices in various contexts.

 • Civil society may be valuable partners for implementing particular aspects.

-• Academia and Statistical Office may be added for research.
+• Academia and the statistical office may be added for research.

 3.